 Our Amerisleep Adjustable Bed can be controlled through a remote or an app on your phone.
-It comes with special features such as a dual wave massager, a zero-clearance design, and built-in USB ports.
+It comes with special features such as a zero-clearance design and programmable positions.

 Our Adjustable Bed+ comes with full-body massagers in addition to all of the convenient features included in our Adjustable Bed.
 With the Adjustable Bed+, you can enjoy a full body massage while controlling the massager intensity with the remote or an app.

 Prices of our Amerisleep Adjustable Bed

 Our Amerisleep Adjustable Bed is available in six standard sizes, including the split king option.
 It is backed with a 10-year warranty covering manufacturing defects.

 The Adjustable Bed+ is available in five sizes: twin XL, full, queen, king and split king.
 It’s backed by a 25-year warranty.

 |Adjustable Bed+ Size||Price|

 What is the size of a standard full mattress?

 A full mattress, also called a double bed, measures 54 inches by 75 inches.
 It’s not big enough for two adults but can accommodate one adult and a child.
 The full size is 5 inches shorter in length than a queen, king, or twin XL mattress, so tall people may find it difficult to sleep on a full size mattress.